fgillet4/DitributedLLM/apps/frankcode/codebase.md

     const helpText = `
   Available commands:
     /help             - Show this help text
-    /clear            - Clear the conversation
+    /clear            - Clear the conversation history
-    /exit, /quit      - Exit the application
-    /refresh          - Refresh the file tree
+    /compact          - Compact conversation history into a summary /export [file]    - Export conversation with summary to a file    /exit, /quit      - Exit the application /refresh          - Refresh the file tree
     /exec <command>   - Execute a shell command
     /shell <command>  - Same as /exec